 I am a huge cabbage lover and most often eat it with roasts, in meat and veggie sautés or in the form of sauerkraut.
-It wasn’t until my visit home this past January that I remembered how much I love sweet and sour cabbage too.
+It wasn’t until my visit back to Michigan this past January that I remembered how much I love sweet and sour cabbage too.
 My mom made it as a side for dinner one night and since then, I’ve made a variation of it a couple times on my own.
 It’s also really tasty with sliced apple in the mix, which is how my mom made hers.

 This side dish was actually part of our Easter dinner this past Sunday and tasted so delicious with ham.
 I seriously think I could eat this stuff every day!